bhatmanasa/INFO6250_FinalProject/README.md

 It has the ideal features of social networking site like registering to user account, updating profile, posting  and reacting on friend’s posts, connecting with other users by add/remove friends, block people and connect by personal messaging.

-It has been developed using Spring MVC , Interceptors for validation, Hibernate, Entity DAO design, MySQL and Java concepts.
+It has been developed using Spring MVC , Validation Interceptors, Hibernate, Association Mapping, MySQL and Java concepts.

 # Demo
 ![WeConnect Demo](WeConnectDemo.gif)